 Brookdale Community College, located in the Lincroft section of Middletown Township, is an excellent resource for residents of Monmouth County, New Jersey.
-In addition to the main campus in Lincroft, there are five regional locations throughout the county – Freehold, Hazlet, Long Branch, Neptune and Wall Township.
+In addition to the main campus in Lincroft, there are four regional locations throughout the county – Freehold, Long Branch, Neptune and Wall Township.

 In partnership with the Monmouth County Vocational School District, Brookdale collaboratively runs the Culinary Education Center in Asbury Park.

 The College offers Associate (2-year) degrees in over 60 programs, plus non-credit classes and certificate programs in many areas of personal and professional interest.
-True to its mission, Brookdale also provides local access to post-associate degree education through our University Partnerships with Georgian Court University, New Jersey City University, and Rutgers, the State University of New Jersey.
+True to its mission, Brookdale also provides local access to post-associate degree education through our University Partnerships with Georgian Court University and Rutgers, the State University of New Jersey.